 HARDING ICEFIELD HIKE

-If you also choose to hike the Harding Icefield Trail, reserve the whole day for this activity.
+If you also choose to hike the Harding Icefield Trail, reserve a whole day of your Alaska Itinerary for this activity.

 The round-trip hike is 8.2 miles with 1,000 ft of elevation gain per mile, summiting at 3,512 feet.
 It may take less time depending on the conditions of the hiking trail.
 But I did the hiking in a little over 7 hours considering that I got a lot of mud, ice, snow and the hiking path was not well-market because it was covered in snow.